fcavallarin/htcap/README.md

 Available hooks are:

  - onInit - called when the page is initialized
- - onBeforeStart - called before the analysis starts
+ - onStart - called before the analysis starts
  - onTriggerEvent - called before triggering an avent
+ - onEventTriggered - called afted an event has fired
+ - onFillInput - called before filling an input value
  - onXhr - called before XHR requests
  - onAllXhrsCompleted - called when all XHRs are completed
  - onDomModified - called when the DOM is modified